How Outdoor Conditions Affect Indoor Moisture

 Monitoring how outdoor conditions affect indoor moisture helps you identify patterns and respond appropriately.
 Without tracking, it can be difficult to tell whether humidity changes are normal or part of a larger problem.

-Start by using a hygrometer to measure indoor humidity regularly.
-Compare these readings with outdoor conditions such as temperature, humidity, and recent weather activity.
+Start by using a hygrometer to measure indoor humidity in the same locations each day.
+Compare the readings with outdoor humidity, temperature, recent rain, strong winds, and whether the HVAC system or exhaust fans were running.

 Pay attention to: